daxlib/lib-quickstart-template/README.md

 - Re-run the `publish-package` workflow
 - The pull request will be automatically updated

-Once yourpull request is approved and merged, your library will be automatically published on [daxlib.org](https://daxlib.org/).
+Once your pull request is approved and merged, your library will be automatically published on [daxlib.org](https://daxlib.org/).

 ## 📚 Resources